paolomoz/oembed/README.md

 This means for you: **do not forget to set up proper caching**.
 Having external, rich content is great.
 Having a slow site is not great.

+# Contributions Welcome

+Some ideas I did not manage to implement:
+- better timeout handling
+- local caching
+- bring classic design dialog up to par with touch UU

 ## Thanks
 * [Paolo](https://github.com/paolomoz/oembed)
 * [Ugo](https://github.com/ugocei/oembed)